ealmloff/sledgehammer/README.md

 - See this benchmark: https://jsbench.me/4vl97c05lb/5

+## Single byte attributes and elements

+- In addition to making string decoding cheaper, sledehammer also uses less strings.
+All elements and attribute names are encoded as a single byte instead of a string and then turned back into a string in the javascipt intepreter.

+- To allow for custom elements and attributes, you can pass in a &str instead of a Attribute or Element enum.

 ## Byte encoded operations

 - In sledehammer every operation is encoded as a sequence of bytes packed into an array.
 Every operation takes 1 byte plus whatever data is required for it.